twaddington/pdxroasters/README.md

     # Run the development server
     $ python src/pdxroasters/manage.py runserver

-You should now be able to access the site in your browser by visiting `http://localhost:8000/` and the admin page by visiting `/admin/`.

 > Note: When the Python virtualenv is activated, you'll see your shell prompt
-> change to include a prefix like `(django-pdxroasters)shin:pdxroasters tristanw$`.
+> change to include a prefix like `(django-pdxroasters)shin:src tristanw$`.
 > You can deactivate the virtualenv by typing `deactivate`.

+You should now be able to access the site in your browser by visiting `http://localhost:8000/` and the admin page by visiting `http://localhost:8000/admin/`.

 ## Features